Dr Gerard O'Grady

 I currently teach or teach on the postgraduate module Phonetics and Phonology, 2 undergraduate phonetics/phonology modules Sound in Action and Sounds of Speech and the year 2 foundational grammar module Sound Structure and Meaning.

-My chief research interest lies in exploring the communicative functions of intonation: notably how intonation is used in conjunction with syntactic cues to help segment the speech signal into semantic units analogous to the orthographic units of clause, sentence and paragraph, and how tonality and tonicity choices project information as given or new.
+My chief research interest are exploring the communicative functions of intonation: notably how intonation is used in conjunction with syntactic cues to help segment the speech signal into semantic units analogous to the orthographic units of clause, sentence and paragraph, and how tonality and tonicity choices project information as given or new.
 I am currently working with colleagues at KU Leuven on the interplay between intonation and syntax in the projection of information structure in clefts.

 Full funding £6133 has been obtained from the journal Language Learning to host a multi-institution Round Table "New Theoretical Perspectives above below and across the clause" on September 4 and 5 2014 at Cardiff University.
 The papers were published in English Text Construction.